CuteFTP

-CuteFTP is used to transfer files between computers and File Transfer Protocol (FTP) servers to publish web pages, download digital images, music, multi-media files and software, and transfer files of any size or type between home and office.
+CuteFTP is used to transfer files between computers and FTP servers to publish web pages, download digital images, music, multi-media files and software, and transfer files of any size or type between home and office.
 Since 1999, CuteFTP Pro and CuteFTP Mac Pro have also been available alongside CuteFTP Home with free trial periods.

 It was originally developed by Alex Kunadze, a Russian programmer.